Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 3. Ribbon microphone:

-So which one is BEST if your budget only permits to buy one studio microphone?
+So which one is BEST if your budget only permits you to buy one studio microphone?

-You will need studio headphone for recording vocals, tracking and mixing.
+You will need studio headphones for recording vocals, tracking, and mixing.

-There are two main types of studio headphones, close-back headphone and open-back headphone.
+There are two main types of studio headphones, closed-back headphones, and open-back headphones.

 - Close-back headphones are BEST for vocal recording and tracking because they are designed to isolate you from the outside sounds.

-- Open-back headphones are suitable to mixing.
-They give more “open” sounding than closed-back headphones, which helps you feel realistic during mixing.
+- Open-back headphones are suitable for mixing.
+They give a more “open” sounding than closed-back headphones, which helps you feel realistic during mixing.

-If you need a studio headphone used for both recording and mixing, the close-back headphone is more suited.
+If you need a studio headphone used for both recording and mixing, the closed-back headphone is more suited.

 The studio monitors are the speakers but nothing like a normal speaker you usually see.
 Because those speakers are designed for music listeners and studio monitors are designed for music producers.

-- The normal speakers emit the pleased sounds (distortion sounds) for your pleased ears such as adding more bass or treble.
+- The normal speakers emit pleasing sounds (distortion sounds) for your pleased ears such as adding more bass or treble.

 - The studio monitors emit the sounds as clean and accurate as possible.